tyngw/test-modeling-app/README.md

 - `New`: Create a new diagram (unsaved changes will be discarded)
 - `Open`: Load saved data (current data will be discarded)
-- `Save As`: Save diagram data as JSON
+- `Save As`: Save diagram data as JSON or Markdown (when used as VSCode extension)
 - `Export`: Export the diagram as SVG

 ---